NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/query_specification.md

 ## QEdge.predicates
 - MAY be absent.
 - MUST NOT be an empty array (#199)
-- If more than one element is present, the elements MUST be treated in the sense of an "or" list.
+- If more than one element is present, the elements MUST be treated in the sense of an "OR" list.
   Matching Edges may be any of the listed QEdge.predicates.
   This effectively creates a simple batch query mechanism where the response may contain multiple edges, where each one matches at least one of the specified QEdge.predicates.
 - Biolink predicate descendants do not need to be specified separately.
-Queries MUST automatically match descendants. (e.g. QEdge.predicates is [ 'biolink:regulates' ], then the KP MUST return Edges with biolink:positively_regulates and biolink:negatively_regulates if present)
+Queries MUST automatically match descendants. (e.g. QEdge.predicates is `[ 'biolink:has_participant' ]`, then the KP MUST return Edges with descendant predicates like biolink:has_substrate and biolink:has_input)

 ## QNode.xxxxx
 - If a server receives a property on a QNode that it does not recognize, it SHOULD generate